William Albertson: Posthumous litigation

 That same year, Donner showed Alberton's wife (by then, widow) the FBI files.

 In 1977, Donner filed an administrative damages claim for Alberton's widow.
 By 1984, the ACLU filed a lawsuit for damages on her behalf: its resolution took 14 years.
-First, the government tried to have the case dismissed on the grounds of national security grounds: both a federal district court and the Court of Appeals (District of Columbia Circuit) rejected the government's arguments.
+First, the government tried to have the case dismissed on national security grounds: both a federal district court and the Court of Appeals (District of Columbia Circuit) rejected the government's arguments.

 Settlement

 In October 1989, the Federal government agreed to pay Albertson's widow $170,000 to settle her claims out of court for a lawsuit against the FBI.
 Anthony Lewis of the New York Times again commented in an article called "Rule of Law?":

 I do not know of any previous lawsuit in which the Government has agreed to make a payment to a victim of Mr. Hoover's illegal harassment.
 His program, known as Cointelpro, used anonymous letters and other devices to destroy the lives of civil rights workers as well as radicals.

 In the process, Alberton's widow received more than 30,000 pages of FBI documents about the Albertson family.